The Key (smartcard)

 The Key is a contactless ITSO-compatible smartcard developed by the Go-Ahead Group used on buses, trains and other forms of public transport across various areas of the United Kingdom.

 The Key uses near-field communication to electronically store and transmit information about rail and bus tickets for use on several operators across the UK.
 It was initially introduced in June 2007 by the Oxford Bus Company to simplify bus ticketing across their services.
 It has since spread to a multitude of other services, primarily run by the Go-Ahead Group, who are the parent company of the Oxford Bus Company.

 The Key brand is owned and operated by the Go-Ahead Group.
 The Key is available to customers on the majority of the deregulated bus services operated by the Go-Ahead Group in towns and cities across England.
 Due to it being ITSO-compatible, it can also be used across the entire UK rail network.

-Customers may order a Key smartcard smartcard free-of-charge or for a small charge from all operators which accept The Key, or from Key vending machines or kiosks available at high-traffic Southern, Thameslink and Great Northern railway stations.
+Customers may order a Key smartcard free-of-charge or for a small charge from all operators which accept The Key, or from any Southern, Thameslink and Great Northern railway station ticket office.
 The Key functions across all operators which use it, regardless of where it was obtained.

+From March 2020 until late 2022, Govia Thameslink Railway (GTR) operated 12 Key smartcard kiosks.
+These were standalone, self-operated machines that could issue standard adult Key smartcards by providing your personal details.
+These were removed when all GTR ticket offices were updated to support vending new smartcards.
+Before their removal, the kiosks were present at Bedford, Brighton, Eastbourne, Haywards Heath, Hitchin, Horsham, Luton, St Albans City, St Neots, Stevenage, Three Bridges and Worthing stations.

 keyGo

 keyGo is a pay-as-you-go system which can be added to Key smartcards provided by Govia Thameslink Railway.
 It is also valid for pay-as-you-go and PlusBus travel on some MetroBus and Brighton & Hove buses, as well as on GTR services between many stations on their network.

 keyGo was introduced in August 2014, initially only covering a small area of Southern's rail network, expanding to cover the majority of East and West coastway and Brighton Mainline routes (excluding TfL zones) in May 2015. keyGo can also be used on Great Western Railway services between Redhill and Dorking Deepdene, including break of journey.

 From 24 January 2018, keyGo can be used on all Govia Thameslink Railway brands (Thameslink, Southern, Gatwick Express and Great Northern) within the keyGo validity area, as well as on Southern services towards London.

+From 22 April 2024, keyGo will automatically cap point-to-point journeys made from Monday to Monday at their weekly season price.

+From 23 May 2024, was made available for use on South Western Railway services between Dorking and Epsom.
+This validity on South Western Railway was extended to cover journeys between Dorking and Clapham Junction in January 2025.